Ganjam Kewda Rooh: Kewda industry in Ganjam

 The fragrant hydrosol produced either as a primary or secondary product has many uses.
 It is also one of the most important flavoring agents in preparing various food items including syrups, sweets, syrups, and soft drinks."Pandanus water is popular in Northern India and mainly used to flavor the fantastic sweets Indians can prepare from so commonplace ingredients as milk and sugar: rasagola (cottage cheese balls cooked in syrup), Gulab jamun (fried cottage cheese balls served with syrup) and rasmalai (cottage cheese balls in condensed milk); the latter is also sometimes prepared with saffron instead.
 Another application are the highly aromatic rice dishes the Moghul cuisine is famous for (biriyani, see cardamom).

-It is important to note that one seldom encounters a genuine kewda ruh, attar or hydrosol in the local market.
-The chief constituent of kewda oil is methyl ether of beta-phenylethyl alcohol(60-80%) which gives the characteristic aroma of the flowers.
+A genuine kewda ruh, attar, or hydrosol are rare in the local market.
+The chief constituent of kewda oil is methyl ether of beta-phenylethyl alcohol (60–80%) which gives the characteristic aroma of the flowers.
 This aromatic component is synthesized on a large scale in India and it is widely used to produce so-called kewda products.
 This single constituent is readily identifiable by any person with some knowledge of perfumery, but in India, the cheapest product is often which is sold the most.
 There is not yet a great awareness about the difference between natural and synthetic products.
 The genuine oil, while containing a high percentage of the above-mentioned component contains a great number of other aromatic molecules which truly give the oil its complete profile.
 A simple gc/ms will easily detect this adulteration as well as show the complexity of the real oil.